 Only students who complete the graduation application process by specified deadlines will be considered for graduation and included in the graduation ceremony program.
 All qualified students must submit a graduation application in order to receive their diploma, regardless of whether they plan to attend the graduation ceremony.

 An accurate EGD is required to gain access to the graduation application.
 The EGD is also used by clearinghouses to determine loan deferment schedules.
-A student who needs to update his or her EGD should contact his or her academic advisor.
+A student who needs to update his or her EGD should contact his or her career and academic coach.